SavageLearning/machete-ui/README.md

 ## Development server

-The project uses `ng serve` with the standard Angular CLI dev server.
+The project uses `npm run dev` with the standard Angular CLI dev server.
 The environment is configured to use our cloud test server for identity and API calls.
 You can authenticate with google or facebook for testing.

 ## Running unit tests